EnriqueInTech/post-install-config/README.md

   <strong>5.
 Configure A New Agent:</strong><br>
   - Click on the Agents tab and select Agents.<br>
   - Click on Add New Agent.<br>
+  - On the Account tab, enter a name, email address and username.<br>
   -
 </p>